 After the tour I wandered the streets for a while looking at the non-water facing sides of the colleges, the markets, shops, churches and gardens.
 It’d be pretty damn cool to call this place home (when it’s not too grey and wet).

-I had never heard of Bruges, in Belgium until I watched the movie In Bruges a couple of years ago.
-All I could remember was the clock tower, the square, and the gory ending.
+I had never heard of Bruges, in Belgium prior to the movie In Bruges and all I really remember is the clock tower, the square, and the gory ending.

 We took a day trip to Bruges from London with East London Travel.
-I didn’t realise quite how far away it was – almost 5 hours travel time in each direction but it’s still a day trip from London worth taking.
+I didn’t realise quite how far away it was – almost five hours travel time in each direction but it’s still a day trip from London worth taking.

 I also never knew that you couldn’t drive through the Euro Tunnel – your vehicle is loaded onto a train which travels through it!
 Mind = blown.

 I had the local special – mussels and chips for lunch, along with a local beer.
 Then I went mad buying chocolates and spent my 30 euro budget pretty quickly!

 Bruges brings to mind a fairytale city.
-It is compact and easy to explore in a day however I wouldn’t necessarily recommend doing this day trip to Bruges though as the travel was a tad tedious.
+It is compact and easy to explore with only a day in Bruges however I wouldn’t necessarily recommend doing this day trip to Bruges as the travel was a tad tedious.
 I look forward to going back to Belgium and exploring Brussels and Antwerp.

 Spending a day in Bath was one of the final things I wanted to cross off my London to-do list before I moved back to New Zealand after spending six months in London in 2012.

 I caught the train from Paddington for the day which was expensive at £47.50 return.
 Another option would have been to book myself on a day trip like this one which start at £45, but I’d already been to Stonehenge and wanted enough time in Bath to explore everything I wanted to.